mgdickerson/CS45C_Spring_2023/README.md

 NOTE: If you build all targets with the `cmake --build build` command, you DO NOT need to run the individual commands.
 The advantage of running the individual build commands is being able to build only the parts you want to test.
-Also, unlike the Build Generator Command (`cmake -B build`), you will need to run the Target Build Command (`cmake --build build <--target target>`) every time you make changes to your `*.cpp` or `*.h` files.
+Also, unlike the Build Generator Command (`cmake --preset default`), you will need to run the Target Build Command (`cmake --build build <--target target>`) every time you make changes to your `*.cpp` or `*.h` files.
 For example, if you build `knot_tests.cpp`, and find out that your conversion does not work for numbers above `10`, you will need to change `convert_knots.h`.
 Once you have